County Fire Office: History

 For all but the last few months of its independent existence, the County Fire Office was run by three generations of the Barber Beaumont family.
 The company was founded by John Thomas Barber Beaumont (the Beaumont being a late addition to his name) in 1807 when he was only 33.
 By then, Barber Beaumont already had a wide range of achievements.
 He was an accomplished miniaturist painter having exhibited 53 miniatures at the Royal Academy of Arts between 1794 and 1804, also painting portraits of the Royal Family.
 He was an author, pamphleteer, and advocate of savings banks founding a savings bank in Covent Garden in 1806.
 He also founded the Provident Life in that year, destined to become a sister company to the County Fire Office.
 At the onset of the Napoleonic Wars in 1803, he formed and commanded the Duke of Cumberland’s Sharp Shooters.
 He later became a Middlesex magistrate and founded the Beaumont Institute in Stepney.

 The formation of the County Fire Office differed from other insurance companies in that it started as a regional organisation, hence the name.
 It was founded "by an association of noblemen and gentlemen" from 12 counties.
 The first meeting was held in April 1807 in Barber Beaumont’s Covent Garden house.
 Meetings of landowners and prominent citizens were held in each of the counties.
 Shares were allocated on the principle that each county should have an equal holding.
 Directors were elected from each county with Barber Beaumont managing the society.
-Half of the regional directors were bankers including Scrope Bernard M.P as Chairman; his father had been Governor of New Jersey.
+Half of the regional directors were bankers including Scrope Bernard MP as chairman; his father had been Governor of New Jersey.
 The County Fire Office and Provident Life were initially run from Beaumont's house, with the County Fire Office being operated from the front room on the ground floor and Provident Life from the rear on the ground floor.